simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    the password for your environment.

 ..
 NOTE::
-   The ``rubygem-toml`` package must be present on your puppet compile servers for the Grafana puppet module to function properly.
+   The ``rubygem-toml`` package must be present on your Puppet compile servers for the Grafana Puppet module to function properly.

    Starting with SIMP version 6.2, the ``pupmod-simp-simp_grafana`` rpm will automatically install this gem, by pulling in ``rubygem-puppetserver-toml``